sipgate-io/io-labs-crm-example/README.md

 ## In this example

 The script in this repository creates a local server, which listens to incoming calls.
+It also transcribes voicemail messages to text messages and mails it to an address specified by the `MAIL_TO` variable in the .env file.
+Voicemail messages are displayed in the React application, along with the caller number.
-If contacts.json contains the caller number, we display the name and the number.
+During calls, the name, phone number and company of the caller are displayed onscreen as a modal, if the caller's contact information is specified in the *contacts.json* file.

 To achieve this we use our sipgate.io node-library in combination with [Socket.io](https://socket.io/) and a React Application.